cunnie/writings/i_am_become_forever.md

 "No, those subterfuges are no longer necessary — we have lost the element of surprise, and attempting to maintain it is pointless and makes us look silly."

-"Don't want to look silly, do we?"
+"We don't want to look silly, do we?"

 "Certainly not."